Linuxfabrik/monitoring-plugins/check-plugins/example/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the CRIT threshold as a percentage.
-Default: >= 90 --ignore-regex IGNORE_REGEX
+  -c, --critical CRIT   CRIT threshold in percent.
+Supports Nagios ranges.
+                        Default: >= 90
+  --ignore-regex IGNORE_REGEX
-                        Any english title matching this python regex will be ignored (repeating).
-Example: '(?i)linuxfabrik' for a
+                        Any item matching this Python regex will be ignored.
-                        case-insensitive search for "linuxfabrik".
+                        Can be specified multiple times.
+Example:
+                        `(?i)linuxfabrik` for a case-insensitive match.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
   --lengthy             Extended reporting.
-  --module MODULE       "modulename" to check (startswith), for example
+  --module MODULE       "modulename" to check (startswith).
+Can be specified
+                        multiple times.
+Example: `--module json --module
+                        mbstring`
-                        `--module json --module mbstring` (repeating) --name NAME           Only check items with this name (repeating).
+  --name NAME           Only check items with this name.
+Can be specified
+                        multiple times.
 If not specified, all items are checked.
+  --no-proxy            Do not use a proxy.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) --token TOKEN         Software API token
+Default: 8 (seconds) --token TOKEN         Software API token.
-  -w, --warning WARN    Set the WARN threshold as a percentage.
+  --url URL             URL to the endpoint.
+Default: http://localhost -w, --warning WARN    WARN threshold in percent.
+Supports Nagios ranges.
                         Default: >= 80
 ```